Slowly I Turned: Depictions

 The routine also appears in episode 19, "The Ballet" (1952), of season 1 of I Love Lucy, with Lucy playing the stranger with a kind face and a clown playing the storyteller, with the trigger word "Martha".
 Lucille Ball later performed the "Martha" version on CBS Opening Night in 1963, now playing the vagabond storyteller herself, with Phil Silvers as the stranger with the kind face.

 Milton Berle's 1956 Coral Records single release, "Buffalo," replaced Niagara Falls with Buffalo as the trigger word.
 This performance was written for Berle by future Broadway composer Fred Ebb.

 Danny Thomas and Joey Faye reprised the routine in Season 8, episode 20, "Good Old Burlesque" (1961), of The Danny Thomas Show.

 Some of the lyrics of 1982 single "Native Love (Step by Step)" by the drag singer Divine are based on this routine: "Step by step / Slowly I turn / Step by step / Come on", as is also the case for the 1990 single "Don't Call Me Dude", by the thrash metal band Scatterbrain.
 The song is about a man who is triggered by innocently being called "dude" after his girlfriend left him, saying only "Yo, later, dude": "Slowly I turned," he says at the end of the song after recounting how he killed the innocent man with his bare hands.

+This routine is also depicted in Godspell.